Fall Protection

 (2) Despite subsection (1)(b), if it is impracticable to install guardrails when an employee is required to work from a fixed suspended work platform, the employer shall provide and the employee shall use a travel restraint system, a fall-arresting system or a safety net or make use of the control zone.

-(a) if made of wood, are of a minimum of 50 mm thick by 250 mm wide supported at intervals not exceeding 3 m,
+(i) are at least 50 mm thick by 250 mm wide and are supported at intervals not exceeding 3 m,

 (b) overlap the supporting ledgers at each end by at least 300 mm, and